Commerce Court: History

 which was then demolished to make way for a new corporate headquarters, the building now called Commerce Court North.
 The new 34-storey limestone building was the tallest in the British Empire/Commonwealth for roughly three decades, until 1962.

 In 1961 the bank merged with the Imperial Bank to form the Canadian Imperial Bank of Commerce (CIBC) and construction soon began to establish Commerce Court as its headquarters complex of buildings.
 The tallest, and the tallest in Toronto at the time, was Commerce Court West, completed in 1972.

 On Wednesday, January 9, 2008, a portion of a CIBC sign at the top of the Commerce Court West building blew off as a result of wind gusts.
 Police cordoned off the area as a precaution.
 As a result, Bay St. from Front to Richmond and King St. from York to Yonge were shut down.
 Toronto Transit Commission (TTC) service was diverted.

 This took place eight months after a piece of white marble panel fell from the 60th storey of the First Canadian Place building, and ten months after layers of ice fell from the CN Tower.

-The CIBC sold the complex in April 2000, now managed by GWL Realty Advisors, but the head office of the bank remains the anchor tenant.
+The CIBC sold the complex in April 2000, now managed by QuadReal Property Group, but the head office of the bank remains the anchor tenant.
 CIBC relocated its headquarters from Commerce Court to CIBC Square on 1 November 2021.
 However, the bank intends to maintain a presence at Commerce Court.